Effects of Hurricane Irma in Florida: Evacuations

-The Florida Division of Emergency Management (DEM) estimated that about 6.5 million Floridians were ordered to evacuate, mostly for those living on barrier islands or in coastal areas; in mobile or sub-standard homes; and in low-lying or flood prone areas.
+The Florida Division of Emergency Management (FDEM) estimated that about 6.5 million Floridians were ordered to evacuate, mostly for those living on barrier islands or in coastal areas; in mobile or sub-standard homes; and in low-lying or flood prone areas.
 Mandatory evacuations were ordered for portions of Brevard, Broward, Citrus, Collier, Dixie, Duval, Flagler, Glades, Hendry, Hernando, Indian River, Lee, Martin, Miami-Dade, Orange, Palm Beach, Pasco, Pinellas, Sarasota, Seminole, St. Lucie, Sumter, and Volusia counties.
 All of Monroe County, where the Florida Keys are located, was placed under a mandatory evacuation.
 An estimated 25% of Monroe County residents stayed.
 Residents in communities near the southern half of Lake Okeechobee were also ordered to leave, including Belle Glade, Canal Point, Clewiston, Flaghole, Harlem, Ladeca Arces, Lakeport, Montura, Moore Haven, Pahokee, and Pioneer.
 Additionally, voluntary evacuation notices were issued for all or parts of Alachua, Baker, Bay, Bradford, Charlotte, Columbia, Desoto, Hardee, Highlands, Hillsborough, Lake, Manatee, Okeechobee, Osceola, and Polk counties.

 A record 6.5 million Floridians evacuated, making it the largest evacuation in the state's history.
 Evacuees caused significant traffic congestion on northbound Interstate 95, Interstate 75, and Florida's Turnpike, exacerbated by the fact that the entire Florida peninsula was within the cone of uncertainty in the NHC's forecast path in the days before the storm, so evacuees from both coasts headed north, as evacuees would not be safer by fleeing to the opposite coast.
 Fuel was in short supply throughout peninsular Florida during the week before Irma's arrival, especially along evacuation routes, leading to hours-long lines at fuel stations and even escorts of fuel trucks by the Florida Highway Patrol.
 Use of the left shoulder as a lane for moving traffic was allowed on northbound Interstate 75 from Wildwood to the Georgia state line beginning September 8 and on eastbound Interstate 4 from Tampa to State Road 429 near Celebration for a few hours on September 9.
 It was the first time that the shoulder-use plan, which was introduced at the start of the 2017 hurricane season, was implemented by the state for hurricane evacuations.
 The shoulder-use plan was implemented in place of labor- and resource-intensive contraflow lane reversal, in which both sides of an interstate highway are used for one direction of traffic.

 Throughout the state, nearly 700 emergency shelters were opened.
 The shelters collectively housed about 191,764 people, with more than 40% of them staying in a shelter in South Florida, including 31,092 in Miami-Dade County, 17,263 in Palm Beach County, 17,040 in Collier County, and 17,000 in Broward County.
 Additionally, more than 60 special needs shelters were opened, which housed more than 5,000 people by September 9.